nelsonyzkiel/Web-Image-Annotation-to-REST-API-Format-V1-rectangle-shape-/README.md

 1. First, upload your image.
 2. Add your annotation by click & drag it on your uploaded image.
 3. You can see your annotation with REST API Format by clicking the "Export Annotations" button.

+Use this to create Machine Learning dataset.
+(YOLO, etc)